jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 # Payment System
-We'll design a payment system in this chapter, which underpins all of modern e-commerce.
+We'll design a payment system (reliable, scalable, flexible) in this chapter, which underpins all of modern e-commerce.

 A payment system is used to settle financial transactions, transferring monetary value.